Routinely offered: This course is offered every semester.

 Students who wish to enroll in the course and receive credit for an internship must:

-- Search and apply for internships
+- Search for internships

 - Many internship opportunities can be found on the La Follette School website but you are not limited to these